munificent/craftinginterpreters/book/parsing-expressions.md

 Error productions work well because you, the parser author, know *how* the code is wrong and what the user was likely trying to do.
 That means you can give a more helpful message to get the user back on track, like, "Unary '+' expressions are not supported."
-Mature parsers tend to accumulate them like barnacles since they help users fix common mistakes.
+Mature parsers tend to accumulate error productions like barnacles since they help users fix common mistakes.

 </aside>